 A draft vocabulary of geomorphology terms was developed together with Workpackage 6 and the CGMW/INQUA/BGR IQUAME 2500 project (review of the International Quaternary Map of Europe, scale 1: 2.5 Million) and is in the process of refinement for the next EMODnet phase as the basis for a future geomorphology mapping module.
 To progress this work, a Geomorphology and Landforms Working Group was established and met in Paris in February 2015 to agree vocabulary terms.
-Figure 20 shows an example of how this vocabulary could be applied to geological data.
+Figure 18 shows an example of how this vocabulary could be applied to geological data.
 A Concise Guide for EMODnet was also produced by members of the project team led by the Workpackage 4 leader (Asch, K. & Moses, C.: Geomorphological Mapping: A Concise Guide for EMODnet).

-Figure 20.
-Example of an offshore geomorphological map showing features such as canyons, troughs, ridges, abyssal plains (Instituto Português do Mar e da Atmosfera, IPMA) produced according to the EMODnet geomorphology vocabulary.
+Figure 18.
+Example of an offshore geomorphological map (Instituto Português do Mar e da Atmosfera IMMA) produced according to the developed draft vocabulary.